Impeachment trial of Bill Clinton: Debate and votes on motion to dismiss and motion to call witnesses (January 25–27)

 On January 25, Senator Robert Byrd (a Democrat) moved for dismissals of both articles of impeachment.
 This motion would only require a majority vote to pass.
 That day, senators heard arguments from the managers against dismissal, and from the president's defense team in support of dismissal, before then deliberating behind closed-doors in a closed session.

 On January 26, House impeachment manager Ed Bryant motioned to call witnesses to the trial, a question the Senate had avoided up to that point.
 He requested depositions from Monica Lewinsky, Clinton's friend Vernon Jordan, and White House aide Sidney Blumenthal.
 The House impeachment managers presented arguments in favor of allowing witnesses, then the president's legal team presented arguments against allowing witnesses.
 Democrat Tom Harkin motioned to suspend the rules and hold open debate, rather than closed debate, on the motion to allow witnesses.
 The senators voted 58–41 against Harkin's motion, with Democrat Barbara Mikulski being absent due to illness.
 The Senate, thus, voted to deliberate on the question in private session, rather than public session, and such private deliberation was held that day in a closed session.

-On January 27, the Senate voted on both motions in public session; the motion to dismiss failed on a nearly party line vote of 56–44, while the motion to depose witnesses passed by the same margin.
+On January 27, the Senate voted on both motions in public session; the motion to dismiss failed on a near-completely party-line vote of 56–44, while the motion to depose witnesses passed by the same margin.
 Russ Feingold was the only Democrat to vote with Republicans against dismissing the charges and in support of deposing witnesses.